knowledgecode/WebSocket-for-Android/README.md

 ```shell
 $ phonegap plugin add https://github.com/knowledgecode/WebSocket-for-Android.git
 ```
 This plugin is for Android.
-However if install this via the CLI, it also affects all other platforms.
+However if install this via the CLI, it also affects all other platforms (such as iOS).
 This is a specification.
 In fact, it writes only an installation history in those platforms.
 (There are no tangible ill effects.)
 If you mind this thing, recommended to use Cordova Plugman that can specify an installation platform.
 Execute this on a project root:
 ```shell